 Kelly Chandler comes to The Madeira School after receiving her Bachelors of Arts in Interdisciplinary Studies at Vanderbilt University and her Masters of Science in Education from the University of Pennsylvania.
 While in Philadelphia, Kelly served as the head lacrosse coach for Ultimate PA 2022 and the volunteer assistant at The Agnes Irwin School, where she helped lead the Owls to a 2016 Inter-Ac Championship and Runner-Up in PAISAA.
 During her time at Vanderbilt University, Kelly was a four-year starter on the varsity women’s Lacrosse team, helped lead the team in scoring for the 2016 season and was named to the All-Big East second team.
 Kelly attended Episcopal High School, and is excited to be returning to the D.C.
 Metro area and the Independent School League.
 Through her experiences, Kelly has developed a personal passion to make a difference in the lives of others, specifically adolescents and young adults.
 Kelly views education and experiential learning as the best means to make an impact, and is excited to facilitate that growth within the Madeira community.

 Kelly Picardi came to The Madeira School in the fall of 2015 as the Head Varsity Volleyball and JV Basketball

-Katie Grover joins the Madeira staff after four years at St. Stephen’s and St. Agnes School in Alexandria, VA.
-Prior to being a Saint, she worked as the head athletic trainer at Vinton County High School in Ohio and the assistant athletic trainer at DeMatha Catholic High School in Maryland.
+Katie Grover joined the Madeira Athletics staff in the fall of 2016, after four years at St. Stephen’s and St. Agnes School in Alexandria, VA.
+Prior to Madeira, she also worked as the head athletic trainer at Vinton County High School in Ohio and the assistant athletic trainer at DeMatha Catholic High School in Maryland.
 Katie earned her Bachelor’s degree in Athletic Training from Lynchburg College and her Master’s degree in Athletic Training from Ohio University.